 Mrs. Elm is the librarian of the story and she is the perfect guide, nudge and somewhat cranky enigmatic mother figure for Nora.

 If you want to suggest it for book club, we’ve also got a Midnight Library discussion guide for it.
-The bottom of that article also includes three suggested readalikes for the book.
+If you’ve already read this one, we’ve also got a whole article featuring books like The Midnight Library.

 The Librarian (#1 The Librarian Chronicles), by Christy Sloat